n8n-io/n8n-docs/docs/integrations/community-nodes/installation/gui-install.md

 # Install community nodes in the n8n app

-!!! note "Limited to n8n instance owners"
+/// note | Limited to n8n instance owners
 Only the n8n instance owner can install and manage community nodes.
 The instance owner is the person who sets up and manages user management.
+///
 ## Install a community node

 To install a community node: